arschles/godo/README.md

 ### Configuration

-Project structures and settings vary significantly, so each of those targets are configurable in a `gci.yaml` file (to be changed soon).
-See [Godo's own gci.yaml file](https://github.com/arschles/godo/blob/master/gci.yaml) for an example
+Project structures and settings vary significantly, so each of those targets are configurable in a `godo.yaml` file (or `godo.yml`).
+See [Godo's own godo.yaml file](https://github.com/arschles/godo/blob/master/godo.yaml) for an example

 #### Features Not Yet Implemented